-In order to modify your form's browser tab icon, you will need to be a Professional, Premier, or Enterprise user to have access to FormAssembly's "Branding" feature.
+In order to modify your form's browser tab icon, you will need to be a Premier plan or Essentials and above user to have access to FormAssembly's "Branding" feature.

 Preparing Your Icon